Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Conclusions

 For upwind fluxes in Maxwell's equations, which provide numerical energy dissipation associated with the DG jumps at the cell interfaces, one might be tempted to apply the Runge-Kutta correction step in a way that forces exact conservation of the total energy (i.e. the conservation property of the system at the continuum level and not at the semi-discrete level).
 Indeed, we have tested this possibility numerically [Eq. (\ref{eq:gamma:def}) with $\varepsilon=0$, scheme MRKU0 in Table 1] against an approach where the correction step is chosen to preserve the upwind energy dissipation [Eq. (\ref{eq:gamma:def}) with $\varepsilon=1$, scheme MRKU1 in Table 1; this is equivalent to enforcing energy conservation at the semi-discrete level such that to preserve upwind energy dissipation].
 In all our numerical experiments, MRKU0 consistently showed lower accuracy of the overall solution relative to MRKU1 when used in conjunction with linear polynomials ($N_{DG}=1$) for DG.
 For instance, in the Orszag-Tang decaying turbulence test, Fig. \ref{fig:OT:jz}, one can see spurious oscillations in the MRKU0 solution (sixth row, first two columns) that are not present in any of the other methods.
 These oscillations disappear when one increases the order of the spatial discretization ($N_{DG}=2$, sixth row, third and fourth columns in Fig. \ref{fig:OT:jz}).
-These results suggest that preserving the properties of the semi-discrete formulation of the method at the fully-discrete level and controlling the numerical dissipation through the accuracy of the spatial discretization might provide a better algorithm when upwind fluxes are used in Maxwell's equations.
-For central fluxes, the distinction between enforcing energy conservation at the semi-discrete or fully-discrete level is irrelevant since the terms associated with the jumps at cell interfaces disappear and energy conservation at the semi-discrete or fully-discrete level is the same.
+These results suggest that preserving the properties of the semi-discrete formulation of the method at the fully-discrete level and controlling the numerical dissipation through the accuracy of the spatial discretization might provide a better algorithm when upwind fluxes are used in Maxwell's equations. \revtwo{For central fluxes, the total energy is a conserved quantity of the evolution problem ensuing from the Hermite-DG discretization since the terms associated with the jumps at cell interfaces disappear.
+In this case, the modified RK scheme ensures energy conservation at the fully-discrete level.}